 - Follow the links below to learn about sites that match your interests.
 Organizations that are actively hiring will have their CBWSP positions posted on their pages as "Opportunities."
 You may reach out to the site supervisors directly or respond to the Opportunities tagged "CBWSP" in the serve.oberlin.edu system.

 - Complete the CBWSP application form which is required for their participation in the program.

-New student hires who are being paid through Oberlin College for the first time must submit the following documents to the Student Employment Office before you may begin working:
+New student hires who are being paid through Oberlin College for the first time must submit the following documents to the Office of Student Employment before you may begin working: